davatorium/rofi/doc/rofi.1.markdown

 Most of the following options are **deprecated** and should not be used.
 Please use the new theme format to customize **rofi**.
 More information about the new format can be found in the **rofi-theme(5)** manpage.

-`-lines`

-Maximum number of lines to show before scrolling.

-    rofi -lines 25

-Default: *15*

-`-columns`

-Number of columns to show before scrolling.

-    rofi -columns 2

-Default: *1*

-`-width` [value]

-Set width of menu. `[value]` is specified in percentage.

-    rofi -width 60

-If `[value]` is larger then 100, size is set in pixels.
-Example to span a full-HD monitor:

-    rofi -width 1920

-If `[value]` is negative, it tries to estimates a character width.
-To show 30 characters in a row:

-    rofi -width -30

-Character width is a rough estimate, and might not be correct, but should work for most monospaced fonts.

-Default: *50*

 `-location`